SARS-CoV-1

 angiotensin-converting enzyme 2.
 It infects humans, bats, and palm civets.
 The SARS-CoV-1 outbreak was largely brought under control by simple public health measures.
 Testing people with symptoms (fever and respiratory problems), isolating and quarantining suspected cases, and restricting travel all had an effect.
-SARS-CoV-1 was most transmissible when patients were sick, and so by isolating those with symptoms, you could effectively prevent onward spread.
+SARS-CoV-1 was most transmissible when patients were sick, so its spread could be effectively suppressed by isolating patients with symptoms.

 On April 16, 2003, following the outbreak of SARS in Asia and secondary cases elsewhere in the world, the World Health Organization (WHO) issued a press release stating that the coronavirus identified by a number of laboratories was the official cause of SARS.
 The Centers for Disease Control and Prevention (CDC) in the United States and the National Microbiology Laboratory (NML) in Canada identified the SARS-CoV-1 genome in April 2003.
 Scientists at Erasmus University in Rotterdam, the Netherlands, demonstrated that the SARS coronavirus fulfilled Koch's postulates, thereby confirming it as the causative agent.
 In the experiments, macaques infected with the virus developed the same symptoms as human SARS patients.

-A virus very similar to SARS was discovered in late 2019.
+A virus similar to SARS-CoV-1 was discovered in late 2019.
 This virus, named severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), is the causative pathogen of COVID-19, the propagation of which started the COVID-19 pandemic.
+The extent to which the spike proteins responsible for viral entry and the genome of the two viruses differ indicate that the two do not share a very recent common ancestor.

 SARS

 Severe acute respiratory syndrome (SARS) is the disease caused by SARS-CoV-1.
 It causes an often severe illness and is marked initially by systemic symptoms of muscle pain, headache, and fever, followed in 2–14 days by the onset of respiratory symptoms, mainly cough, dyspnea, and pneumonia.
 Another common finding in SARS patients is a decrease in the number of lymphocytes circulating in the blood.

 In the SARS outbreak of 2003, about 9% of patients with confirmed SARS-CoV-1 infection died.
 The mortality rate was much higher for those over 60 years old, with mortality rates approaching 50% for this subset of patients.

+This outbreak led to many research programs, such as Predict and the Understanding the Risk of Bat Coronavirus Emergence grant, which aimed to identify zoonotic risks prior to spillover in humans.